timescale/docs/promscale/downsampling/recording.md

 ```

 For more information about recording,
 see [Prometheus recording][prometheus-recording].

-For specifc information about
+For specific information about
 recording rules, see [Prometheus recording rules][prometheus-recording-rules].

 [prometheus-recording]: https://prometheus.io/docs/practices/rules/